 Part of the success is due to the friendly atmosphere for exhibitors, traders and visitors alike.
 The layout changes every year, new attractions are presented and old favourites are retained.
 There is a separate ring for Heavy Horses and purpose built stabling.

-From 2019 the rally is being run by Mr Robin Lewis and a dedicated group of unpaid volunteers on the committee, and help from a lot of local people, in this way the maximum amount of proceeds can be donated to local charities.
+From 2019 the rally is now being run by Mr Robin Lewis, his wife Diana and a dedicated group of unpaid volunteers on the committee, and help from a lot of local people, in this way the maximum amount of proceeds can be donated to local charities.